motangpuar/oai5g/doc/code-style-contrib.md

 people, in order to simplify the history, and allow the usage of tools such as `git bisect` to search for bugs.

+After some time, we make a stable release.
+For this, we simply merge develop into master, and give a semantic versioning number, e.g., `v1.1`.

 ### How to manage your own branch

-To start working before submitting your own changes, please make sure you have the latest develop, and check out a new branch.
+Before starting to work, please make sure you have the latest `develop` branch.
+Then, check out a new branch.
 Make commits as appropriate.
 ```bash
 $ git fetch origin
 $ git checkout develop